jaclu/tmux-conf/README.md

 [ -z "$TMUX_BIN" ] && TMUX_BIN="tmux"
 ```

-I have adopted a few to be tmate compatible.
+Here are some plugins that work with tmate, in some cases I have adopted
+them, with TMUX_BIN notation, then listing my fork.

 plugin | fork
 -|-
+jaclu/tmux-keyboard-type|
 tmux-better-mouse-mode | jaclu/tmux-better-mouse-mode
 tmux-prefix-highlight  | jaclu/tmux-prefix-highlight